chrisnoonan98675/site/xl-release/how-to/restart-a-phase-in-an-active-release.markdown

 The QA phase was started with version 1.0 of the product, but bugs were found and QA could not sign off.
 So the **Sign off by QA** task failed.
 The Dev team is notified and produces a fix: version 1.0.1.
 You can now start the QA phase again for version 1.0.1.

 Do so by clicking **Restart Phase...** in the top bar and selecting the phase and task from which the release should be restarted.

 ![Restart confirmation dialog](../images/restart-dialog-1.png)

 Click **Continue** to confirm the restart.
 Alternatively, click **Cancel** to discard the restart.

 After you continue, the release is paused and the new phases are created.
-Before the release flow is resumed, you can make some changes.
-First, you confirm whether to resume now or later.
+As from version 6.0 you can't make any changes on variables on this step.
+You confirm whether to resume now or later.

 ![Restart confirmation dialog](../images/restart-dialog-2.png)

-You can change the package version variable from 1.0 to 1.0.1 and click **Resume now** to proceed right away.
+By choosing **Resume now** you will continue the release flow immediately.

 If you click **Resume later**, the release remains in the 'paused' state.
 You can change task assignees, due dates, and so on.
 You can even decide to delete tasks that are no longer relevant.